-- Provide 2-inch, schedule 40 gray PVC conduits sweeps with a minimum 24-inch radius for Avista's high voltage power conductors.
-Sweeps shall be buried to a 40inch depth.
+- 1. Provide 2-inch, schedule 40 gray PVC conduits sweeps with a minimum 24-inch radius for Avista's high voltage power conductors.
+Sweeps shall be buried to a 40-inch depth.
 Direction of entry may vary according to the job requirements; confirm with Avista before installation.
 High side conduits shall be taped using red, white, and blue colored electrical tape to denote phasing.
 Provide "mule tape" flat pulling webbing in every conduit. - 2.
 Install Avista provided ground rod on high side of the ground sleeve window. - 3.
 Provide schedule 40 gray PVC for low voltage service conductors.
 Size as noted in the Service Conduit Sizing and Conduit Sweep Size tables.
 Conduit sweeps need to be buried so that their tops rise no more than 6-inches above the bottom of the ground sleeve.
 Service conduits must be installed prior to forming and pouring the pad to avoid undermining the pad.
 Service conduits must be confined to the low voltage side of the window. - 4.
 When the number of secondary conductors exceeds Avista's limits, the customer shall make reasonable attempts to accommodate connection to secondary side of transformer (i.e., use copper conductor instead of aluminum, etc.) If the limits in are still exceeded after modifying service conductors, Avista will provide a 3000A secondary enclosure and box pad at the expense of the customer.
 This additional expense is considered customer requested and is excluded from any allowance. - 5.
 All conduits shall have minimum 6-inches of bedding and padding using select backfill.
 Select backfill is clean, screened material consisting of 3/4-inch minus rock and sand free of rubbish, cinders, chemical refuse or other materials that could cause damage to the conduit.
 Do not use sand as it is insulative and will decrease the current carrying capacity of the conductors. - 6.
 Red electrical warning tape shall be buried 12-inches below the surface, directly above the high voltage conduits. - 7.
 A ground sleeve will be supplied by Avista.
 It shall be centered left to right in the pad. - 8.
 For transformers larger than 500 kVA, the customer will be required to provide a larger concrete pad.

-- 9. The meter pedestal shall be located as specified by Avista Electric Meter Shop.
-The rigid upright steel conduits for metering enclosure shall be set in concrete and capped with steel cap. - 10.
-Pad shall be located and oriented as specified by Avista. - 11.
-Pad shall be constructed on firm undisturbed or well-compacted earth, shall be bedded on 3-inches of compacted 3/4-inch gravel and shall be level. - 12.
+- 9. Pad shall be located and oriented as specified by Avista. - 10.
+Pad shall be constructed on firm undisturbed or well-compacted earth, shall be bedded on 3-inches of compacted 3/4-inch gravel and shall be level. - 11.
 Concrete shall be 5-bag mix with 3/4-inch maximum size aggregate.
 Top surface shall be broom finished.
-Edges shall be rounded. - 13.
+Edges shall be rounded. - 12.
 Concrete shall be at least 4 inches thick and shall be reinforced at half the depth with #4 rebar on 12-inch centers each way.
-Reinforcing extending around window shall consist of a minimum of 2 rebar. - 14.
-2-inch steel pipe poles should be bonded to transformer ground. - 15.
-Concrete pad installations must be inspected by Avista before pad is poured and again after pad is poured. - 16.
+Reinforcing extending around window shall consist of a minimum of 2 rebar. - 13.
+Concrete pad installations must be inspected by Avista before pad is poured and again after pad is poured. - 14.
 Install 1-inch conduit for metering 6-inch maximum from back of opening on customer side.